FernandoBasso/devnotes/content/DSA/Stack (DSA).md

 ## Using linked lists

-We can implement stack using linked lists using a node with a `next` property, or with a `prev` property.
+We can implement stack with linked lists and a node with a `next` property, or with a `prev` property.
+In these next examples, let's use `prev` (instead of `next`).
+The idea is that a new node added will become the new “top” element, and its `prev` property points to the node that was the “top” element just before the new “top” was pushed to the stack.

 ### push(val)